Toma400/Nimfire/readme.md

   - getting sound and letting it play (possibly on several channels, so they can be played together and managed by it?)
     ::: https://github.com/oprypin/nim-csfml
+  - holders for Image, Rect and other elements via either Window or separate structure?
+Would work as Table of [ID:str, T] and could handle objects for further reference
 -->